Grace Lautman, MS, CN, LMHC

 - Adolescent and adult nutrition & mental health

-- Eating disorders, body dysmorphia, disordered eating, and body image concerns
+- Eating disorders, disordered eating, and body image concerns

 - Gastrointestinal issues (ex. constipation/diarrhea/bloating, IBS, food sensitivities/allergies, SIBO)